Dynamical quantum phase transitions from random matrix theory: Dynamical quantum phase transition and finite system size

 It is an easy task to repeat the argument to the imaginary-time chain with ABC.
-From the eigenvalue density \eqref{eq:rhoPISpNGWW} and imposing \eqref{eq:finiteLconstraintABC}, we get the same critical value $\gamma_{\star} = \frac{\ell-1}{2}$ for the phase transition induced by the discreteness.
+From the eigenvalue density \eqref{eq:rhoPISpNGWW} and imposing \eqref{eq:finiteLconstraintABC}, we get the same critical value $\gamma_{\star} = \frac{\ell-1}{2}$ for the phase transition induced by the discreteness of the matrix ensemble.

 The special value $\ell =2$ has a neat physical meaning.
 Recall that $\ell =L/N$, thus a chain with PBC and $\ell=2$ in the state $\lvert \psi_0 \rangle $ has exactly half of the qubits $\lvert \downarrow \rangle$ and half $\lvert \uparrow \rangle$.
 For $\ell <2$, it would be convenient to rephrase the problem as starting with the state